dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ```

 *That is, when the static type of an expression is a view type `V`
-with representation type `T`, all method invocations on that
+with representation type `T`, each method invocation on that
-expression will invoke an instance method declared by `V`, and
+expression will invoke an instance method declared by `V` or exported
+by `V` or inherited from a superview or added by an extension view (or
-similarly for other member accesses (or it is an extension method
+it could be an extension method with on-type `V`).
+Similarly for other
-invocation on some extension `E1` with representation type `T1` such
-that `V` matches `T1`).
-In particular, we cannot invoke an instance
-member of the representation type when the receiver type is a view
-type (unless the view type enables them explicitly, cf. the member
-export declaration specified in a later section).*
+member accesses.*

 Let _DV_ be a view declaration named `View` with type parameters
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>k</sub> extends B<sub>k</sub></code>